mpro775/tagdod-project/docs/flutter-integration/18-engineer-profile-service.md

     required this.totalRatings,
     required this.averageRating,
     required this.ratingDistribution,
       required this.totalCompletedServices,
       required this.totalEarnings,
       this.walletBalance = 0,
+      this.totalCommissionEarnings = 0,
       this.commissionTransactions = const [],
     required this.createdAt,
     required this.updatedAt,
     this.joinedAt,